DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 Overview

 The region of Campania has been known as a paradise on earth since ancient times.
-The Greeks built some of their most impressive temples here and under the Romans it became known as ‘Campania Felix’, or the Happy Land.
+The Greeks built some of their most impressive temples here at Paestum and under the Romans it became known as ‘Campania Felix’, or the Happy Land.
 When travelling through this region, one becomes overwhelmed by its wealth of cultural and natural attractions, from the great city of Naples to the well-known Costiera Amalfitana, with its towering cliffs and picturesque coves.

 But Campania’s real secret is located south of Salerno.
 Here the coastline bulges out into an expanse of mountainous landmass known as the Cilento, now one of Italy’s biggest National Parks, with World Heritage listing.
 This is an area of amazing natural beauty, where crystal-clear water laps at uncontaminated rocky coasts, and wild untamed forests cover high mountain peaks.